rahular/appbone/README.md

 # appbone

-A bare bones MEAN app with basic authentication included.
+A bare bones MEAN app with basic authentication coming soon.
 Acts as boilerplate for my other projects.